lsc4ss-s21/large-scale-personal-finance/README.md

 A Federal Reserve survey finds almost 40% of American adults wouldn't be able to cover a $400 unexpected emergency expense with cash, savings, or a credit card charge that they could quickly pay off.
 This has drawn my attention and I begin to wonder what are people’s top financial concerns.

-The Personal Finance subreddit is a place where people post their stories and seek for advice, with 14m members and usually around 15k online.
+The Personal Finance subreddit is a place where people post their stories and seek advice, with 14m members and usually around 15k online.
 Besides, the forum has a filter by flair function, with 13 categories: Auto, Investing, Budgeting, Planning, Credit, Housing Insurance, Retirement, Debt, Saving, Employment, Taxes, Other.
 I have scraped all posts from this forum with Pushshift API (Reddit API has a limitation of recent 1000 posts) from 2009 to 2020 and store them in csv files by year.

 My main research question is: what are the topics of personal finance concerns?
 I am planning to use Topic Modeling to answer this question.
-Topic Modeling is a two-dimentional clustering method, which assumes a document contains several different topics, and a topic is a distribution over a fixed vocabulary.
-Though we have thirteen different flairs, will the result of Topic Modeling the same of the human pre-set label?
+Topic Modeling is a two-dimensional clustering method, which assumes a document contains several different topics, and a topic is a distribution over a fixed vocabulary.
+Though we have thirteen different flairs, will the result of Topic Modeling the same as the human pre-set label?

 Except for this main research question, I am also interested in the time distribution of posting in different flair--maybe we can infer some events from the sudden change in the number of posts.
 Spark-nlp also has a powerful pre-trained [T5 (Text-To-Text Transfer Transformer)](https://nlp.johnsnowlabs.com/2020/12/21/t5_small_en.html) model for text summarization and question answering.
 I think that could work on my data, because many posts are relatively long and many posts' titles are in question format.
 So I wonder if this model could automatically answer questions based on the pre-trained model.

 # Seriel Computation Bottlenecks

-- Since the scraped Reddit data size is very large (for 2020 data, there are more than 180,000 rows), it takes very long time for Pandas do operations on columns, such as cleaning, tokenizing, lemmatizing texts data in my own computer.
+- Since the scraped Reddit data size is very large (for 2020 data, there are more than 180,000 rows), it takes a very long time for Pandas to do operations on columns, such as cleaning, tokenizing, lemmatizing texts data in my own computer.
 Pandas `to_datetime()` method also works slow, which impede me to look at the time distribution of the posts (original data contain created time in UTC format)
 - Gemsim has been a prevalent topic modeling package for python.
 However, it runs very slow on my own computer for the large dataset.
-PySpark ML module also offers a LDA model to fit our data.
+PySpark ML module also offers an LDA model to fit our data.

 # Structure of Project
 - Collect Data with Pushshift API and upload Data to AWS S3 bucket: [1_Data_collection_and_upload_to_cloud.ipynb](https://github.com/lsc4ss-s21/final-project-personalfinance/blob/main/1_Data_collection_and_upload_to_cloud.ipynb)